 Non-GBR QoS Flow: A QoS Flow using the Non-GBR resource type and not requiring guaranteed flow bit rate.

-Table 1 shows the characteristics of GBR and delay-critical GBR QoS flows from 3GPP.
+Table 1 shows the characteristics of GBR and delay critical GBR QoS flows from 3GPP.
 Therefore, it is required to consider how to support GBR flows in WLAN.
 The key point is how to provide GBR support in two directions, e.g. STA to AP and AP to STA.
 The following table is applicable to two directions.

 Table 1.
 QoS characteristics (3GPP TS 23.501)